 We believe none of our entities outside of China is a PRC resident enterprise for PRC tax purposes.
-See "Taxation-People's Republic of China Tax Considerations."
+See "Item 10.
+Additional Information- E. Taxation-People's Republic of China Tax Considerations."
 However, the tax resident status of an enterprise is subject to determination by the PRC tax authorities and uncertainties remain with respect to the interpretation of the term "de facto management body."
 As substantially all of our management members are based in China, it remains unclear how the tax residency rule will apply to our case.
 If the PRC tax authorities determine that Jiayin Group Inc. or any of our subsidiaries outside of China is a PRC resident enterprise for PRC enterprise income tax purposes, then Jiayin Group Inc. or such subsidiary could be subject to PRC tax at a rate of 25% on its world- wide income, which could materially reduce our net income.
 In addition, we will also be subject to PRC enterprise income tax reporting obligations.
-Furthermore, if the PRC tax authorities determine that we are a PRC resident enterprise for PRC enterprise or the disposition of, our ADSs or Class A ordinary shares may be subject to PRC tax, at a rate of 10% in the case of non-PRC enterprises or 20% in the case of non-PRC individuals (in each case, subject to the provisions of any applicable tax treaty), if deemed to be from PRC sources.
+Furthermore, if the PRC tax authorities determine that we are a PRC resident enterprise for enterprise or to PRC enterprise income tax purposes, dividends we pay on, and gains realized on the sale or other disposition of, our ADSs or Class A ordinary shares may be subject to PRC tax, at a rate of 10% in the case of non-PRC enterprises or 20% in the case of non-PRC individuals (in each case, subject to the provisions of any applicable tax treaty), if deemed to be from PRC sources.
 It is unclear whether non-PRC shareholders of our company would be able to claim the benefits of any tax treaties between their country of tax residence and the PRC in the event that we are treated as a PRC resident enterprise.
 Any such tax may reduce the returns on your investment in the ADSs or Class A ordinary shares.